 - participate in at least 30 minutes of daily activity in schools - Government's Childhood Obesity Plan

 - have equal access to high-quality PE provision

 - have opportunities to participate in a wide range of sports and physcial activities

 How do we use the PE & Sport Premium?

-Leaders at Mossgate use the PE & Sport Premium to make additional and sustainable improvements to the quality of PE, School Sport and Physical Activity (PESSPA) by:
+Leaders at Mossgate use the PE & Sport Premium to make additional and sustainable improvements to the quality of PESSPA by:

-Key indicator 1: Increased confidence, knowledge and skills of all staff in teaching PE and sport.
+Key indicator 1: Increasing confidence, knowledge and skills in teaching PE and sport.

-Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.
+Key indicator 4: Offer a broader and more equal experience of a range of sports and physial activities to all pupils.

-Key indicator 5: Increased participation in competitive sport.
+Key indicator 5: Increase participation in competitive sport.